JacksonTruett/Shadow-Utility/README.md

 # Shadow-Utility

-An extremely based minecraft kit for 1.19.x [1.20.x in development]
+An extremely based minecraft kit for 1.19.3+

 # [CURRENTLY IN DEVELOPMENT]